earthly/website/blog/_posts/2023-07-04-using-sleep.md

 ## Conclusion
 <!--sgpt-->
-The `sleep` command is a simple but powerful tool.
-With it, you can control the rhythm of your scripts.
-It's useful for conserving resources, running tasks regularly, and making sure things happen when the rest of the system is ready.
-It's also useful for making scripts friendlier.

-However, there's more to it than just providing an integer, so explore its capabilities in full to get the most out of it.
-Be aware of its alternatives, too.
-Those can help you in conditions where `sleep` is not the precise tool for the job.
-The `wait` and `read` commands are both subtly different.

-Bash is a powerful language and can empower Linux users to do more with their systems.
-If you want to learn more about `sleep`, check out [its official documentation](https://man7.org/linux/man-pages/man1/sleep.1.html), or you can read more about Bash programming in general in our [bash series](https://earthly.dev/blog/series/bash/).
+The `sleep` command is your handy tool in script pacing.
+It's great for resource conservation, task scheduling, and timing tasks perfectly.
+But remember, it's more than just supplying an integer, so dive into all its features for max benefits.
+Also, be aware of other tools like `wait` and `read` for situations where `sleep` doesn't quite fit.

-And if you're looking to make your scripting tasks even simpler, you might want to give [Earthly](https://www.earthly.dev/) a whirl.
-It's an efficient tool for creating reproducible builds, which can be a great addition to your scripting toolkit.
+Bash is powerful and can do wonders for Linux users.
+If you're looking to supercharge your Linux scripting even further, you might want to give [Earthly](https://earthly.dev/) a spin!

+For more insights on `sleep`, check out the [official docs](https://man7.org/linux/man-pages/man1/sleep.1.html) or our [Bash series](https://earthly.dev/blog/series/bash/) for more Bash goodness.

 {% include_html cta/bottom-cta.html %}